launchdarkly/dotnet-core/pkgs/sdk/client/CONTRIBUTING.md

 To build the SDK (for all target platforms) without running any tests:

 ```
-msbuild /restore src/LaunchDarkly.ClientSdk/LaunchDarkly.ClientSdk.csproj
+dotnet workload restore src/LaunchDarkly.ClientSdk.csproj
+dotnet restore src/LaunchDarkly.ClientSdk.csproj
+dotnet build src/LaunchDarkly.ClientSdk.csproj
 ```

 Currently this command can only be run on MacOS, because that is the only platform that allows building for all of the targets (.NET Standard, Android, and iOS).

-To build the SDK for only one of the supported platforms, add `/p:TargetFramework=X` where `X` is one of the items in the `<TargetFrameworks>` list of `LaunchDarkly.XamarinSdk.csproj`: `netstandard2.0` for .NET Standard 2.0, `MonoAndroid81` for Android 8.1, etc.:
+To build the SDK for only one of the supported platforms, add `/p:TargetFramework=X` where `X` is one of the items in the `<TargetFrameworks>` list of `LaunchDarkly.ClientSdk.csproj`: `netstandard2.0` for .NET Standard 2.0, `net7.0-android` for Android, etc.:

 ```
-msbuild /restore /p:TargetFramework=netstandard2.0 src/LaunchDarkly.ClientSdk/LaunchDarkly.ClientSdk.csproj
+dotnet build /p:TargetFramework=net7.0-ios src/LaunchDarkly.ClientSdk.csproj
 ```

 Note that the main project, `src/LaunchDarkly.ClientSdk`, contains source files that are built for all platforms (ending in just `.cs`, or `.shared.cs`), and also a smaller amount of code that is conditionally compiled for platform-specific functionality.
 The latter is all in the `PlatformSpecific` folder.
 We use `#ifdef` directives only for small sections that differ slightly between platform versions; otherwise the conditional compilation is done according to filename suffix (`.android.cs`, etc.) based on rules in the `.csproj` file.